kaustubhsridhar/checkpointing_and_recovery/README.md

 # Checkpointing and roll-forward recovery for Hierarchical Distributed Control CPS (SRSC framework)
 ROS packages for numerical simulation of checkpointing and roll-forward recovery of state estimates in differential drive mobile robot (and DC motor) system under sensor attacks.

+[In this version of SRSC framework, state is predicted for first time step with sensor attack by rolling-forward all the way from the ckpt and for every subsequent attacked time step with saved previously predicted value]

 ## Preliminaries
 Install ROS (http://wiki.ros.org/kinetic/Installation/Ubuntu)